rednodelabs/rednodebus-samples/README.md

 docker run --sysctl "net.ipv6.conf.all.disable_ipv6=0 net.ipv4.conf.all.forwarding=1 net.ipv6.conf.all.forwarding=1" -p 1883:1883 -p 3000:3000 --dns=127.0.0.1 -it -v /home/pi/rnl_certs:/app/config -v /dev/ttyACM0:/dev/ttyACM0 --privileged rednodelabs/otbr:dev-0.9.5
 ```

+> The version of the RNB OTBR Docker must match the version of the samples flashed in the nodes, i.e. v0.9.5, otherwise they will not be compatible!

 Notice that the first time you connect the Raspberry Pi it will require Internet access to download the unique device certificate.
 For further details regarding the provisioning process, please read [RedNodeLabs Device Provisioing](PROVISIONING.md).